johnpjolley/CS2830-GitHelloWorld/readme.txt

+This is the third line from the browser

-THis is the second line added
+This is the second line added

 This is John.